-The reason to spray is to control any harmful insects and there eggs that may be harbouring on your trees over the winter.
+The reason to spray is to control multiple different pests and diseases that might be on your trees over the winter.

 Another tip is to be sure to clean it well and spray some water through when you're done or it can get pretty clogged up and messy.
 When you do dismantle it to clean it, find a nice clean space (not in the grass of the orchard) as it seems to have a a lot of tiny pieces that like to spring and launch away.

 The Dormant Oil

 So the "dormant oil" isn't actually one specific thing.
 You are spraying the "dormant" tree with "oil".
 Most often people use a mix of lime sulfur and horticultural oil, you mix with water and spray.
 The lime sulfur can give you a bit of added fungicidal coverage than just using an oil based spray, but then it is a chemical you are adding to your garden.
 It is considered and approved for "organic" gardens and most recently I have been using it regularly.

 If you prefer you can also make your own simply with 1 cup vegetable oil, 2 tablespoons of dish soap and 1 gallon of water and mix it well in your sprayer.
 There are all kinds of other concoctions that include peroxide or baking soda and different people recommend different types or soap and oils.
 Feel free to do a quick google search of your other options.